Caroline Dhavernas: Career

 Dhavernas at the 2008 Toronto International Film Festival.

 She began her career at the age of 8, dubbing voices for television productions such as Babar.
 At the age of 12 she began her acting career in the film Comme un Voleur (1990).
-Also in 1990, she played bubbly magic wizard fairy Lucy in the children's musical film via home video, The Magic Dragon Tales.
-In 1992, she appeared as the dark brunette haired girl who played with the horse in the bedtime story hit Black Beauty.
-In 1996, she played her main role as magical blonde mermaid princess Summer Rose in the girly romance drama Summer's Colors.
+In 1990 she also played a magic wizard fairy in the children's musical film The Magic Dragon Tales.
+In 1992, she had a small role in Black Beauty.
+In 1996, she played the main role of a mermaid princess in the romantic drama Summer's Colors.

 Dhavernas portrayed swimmer Marilyn Bell in the television film Heart: The Marilyn Bell Story (1999).
 She trained for two months with the Pointe-Claire Swim Club to convincingly portray Bell, who was the first to cross 32-mile Lake Ontario in 1954.
 Other notable films have included a leading role in Edge of Madness (2002), and supporting roles in Out Cold (2001) and Lost and Delirious (2001).
 She also had a notable role on Law & Order as a closeted, gay teenager who killed her girlfriend in the episode "Girl Most Likely" (season 12, episode 17).

 Dhavernas portrayed Jaye Tyler, the central character in Wonderfalls, which debuted on US television in March 2004.
 Jaye is an over-educated underachiever from a wealthy family who lives in a trailer park and works at the Wonderfalls Gift Emporium, a Niagara Falls gift shop.
 The show's premise is that Jaye is spoken to by inanimate objects, which encourage her to help others.
 Dhavernas has described the show as being like "Touched by an Angel on acid".
-The show received widespread critical praise, but Fox cancelled the show after only four episodes aired.
-Millions of fans signed an online petition with the hope that Fox would continue the show, and as a result 20th Century Fox released the DVD with all 13 completed episodes.
-She did her own voice-overs for the French translation of Wonderfalls.
+The show received widespread critical praise, but was cancelled after only four episodes aired.
+Millions of fans signed an online petition with the hope that Fox would continue the show, and as a result 20th Century Fox released a DVD set ith all 13 completed episodes.
+Dhavernas did her own voice-overs for the French translation of Wonderfalls.

 Since the cancellation of Wonderfalls, Dhavernas has continued to appear in Canadian-made features in 2004, such as Niagara Motel and These Girls.
-In early 2006, she played Isabella Marie, who lived in love, tragedy, and ugliness with suggesting her family, winding up being pregnant, and haunting her dark vengeance with luciferin of fallen agony, in The Beautiful Beast and the follow-up The Diary Of Isabella.
-She also appeared in Black Sheep, produced by Jonathan King and directed by Eli Roth, as Nikki, Hollywoodland (2006) as Barbara about the death of actor George Reeves, and Juliana O'Neill, the wife of Eric O'Neill, on Breach (2007).
+In early 2006, she played Isabella Marie in The Beautiful Beast and the follow-up The Diary Of Isabella.
+She also appeared in Black Sheep, produced by Jonathan King and directed by Eli Roth, as Nikki, Hollywoodland (2006) as Barbara, and Juliana O'Neill, the wife of Eric O'Neill, on Breach (2007).